British Build Quality: 1974 Jensen Healey Roadster – Sold!

-Positioned between Triumph’s TR-6 and Jaguar’s aging yet still gorgeous E-Type, the Jensen-Healey convertible sports car such as the 1974 example currently listed here on Craigslist in Martinsville, New Jersey enjoyed mild success during its production run between 1972 and 1976.
+Positioned between Triumph’s TR-6 and Jaguar’s aging yet still gorgeous E-Type, the Jensen-Healey convertible sports car such as the 1974 example currently listed on Craigslist in Martinsville, New Jersey enjoyed mild success during its production run between 1972 and 1976.
 The current caretaker of this yellow over black example has his car listed at $8,495, which relying on the Hagerty Insurance Online Valuation Tool confirms he has his Mark II priced about halfway between the #2 “Excellent” appraisal of $12,900 and the #3 “Good” estimate of $6,400.
-If you are serious about purchasing this classic British sports car, you can start the conversation by emailing the seller here.

 Early cars (1973-1974.5) such as the example featured here came fitted with two-piece steel and chrome bumpers originally designed for the Jensen-Healey.
-Suspension was simple but effective with double wishbone and coil springs at the front, and a live rear axle with trailing arms and coils at the rear.
+The suspension was simple but effective with double wishbone and coil springs at the front, and a live rear axle with trailing arms and coils at the rear.
 Brakes consisted of discs at the front and drums at the rear.
-The suspension, steering gear, brakes and rear axle were adapted from the Vauxhall Firenza with the exception of the front brakes, which were the widely used Girling Type 14 Calipers. after experimenting with a variety of engines, Healey selected the new Lotus 907 engine to power his new car.
-Not only did this new engine meet U.S. emissions of the period, this engine was the first modern dual overhead cam four valve per cylinder engine to be mass-produced on an assembly line.
+The suspension, steering gear, brakes, and rear axle were adapted from the Vauxhall Firenza with the exception of the front brakes, which were then widely used Girling Type 14 Calipers. after experimenting with a variety of engines, Healey selected the new Lotus 907 engine to power his new car.
+Not only did this new engine meet U.S. emissions of the period, but this engine was also the first modern dual overhead cam four-valve per cylinder engine to be mass-produced on an assembly line.
 North American versions came equipped with dual single throat Zenith Strombergs.

 Unfortunately, the 1973 Arab oil embargo hit Jensen Motors hard, greatly damaging the sales of its very large Chrysler-440-powered model and thus degrading its financial condition as a whole.
 After a slow ramp up, by 1974 Lotus was finally able to supply the required number of engines and production reached 86 cars a week but despite this, the overall situation proved to be too much for the company, which, amid labor strikes, component shortages and inflation, proceeded to liquidate in 1975 and then close in May 1976.